Azure/azure-openapi-validator/docs/rules.md

 Please refer to [parameter-not-defined-in-global-parameters.md](./parameter-not-defined-in-global-parameters.md) for details.

+### ParameterNotUsingCommonTypes

+Some commonly used parameters are defined in the common-types directory.
+These parameters should be referenced instead of explicitly redefining them.

+Please refer to [parameter-not-using-common-types.md](./parameter-not-using-common-types.md) for details.

 ### ParameterOrder

 Path parameters must be in the same order as in the path.